 As I mentioned earlier, you can go deep – really deep! – on this stuff.

-For pro DJs, or those wanting to do things like using lots of decks and effects, maybe running Ableton Live as well as their DJ software on the same machine at the same time, maybe adding extra hardware and so on, it is indeed probably worth taking this further.
+For pro DJs, or those wanting to do things like using stems, lots of decks and effects, maybe running Ableton Live as well as their DJ software on the same machine at the same time, maybe adding extra hardware and so on, it is indeed probably worth taking this further.

 In our Digital DJ Lab training programme, we offer guided, specific optimisation lessons on both Mac and Windows – click here to learn more about the programme.